 The inspiration for this project came during Gabe Pransky’s reflections on the struggles that he and Shira faced during her illness, and the realization that there were many more avenues of support that had not been utilized out of poor awareness.
 Rights, benefits, and support that could have eased their burden considerably all passed by in unfortunate ignorance.

 Gabe soon realized that their experience was not unique – that English speakers in Israel face a distinct challenge of awareness in navigating the healthcare system.
 It makes regular life harder, and it makes times of crisis even more desperate.
 This realization impressed upon him the great gift that information about rights, benefits and support can be to a person in need.

-Shirapranskyproject.org is owned and operated by The Shira Pransky Project, an American non-profit corporation.
-The website provides the Israeli English speaking public information about navigating the healthcare and support system and highlights the activities of The Shira Pransky Project and other organizations promoting our objectives.
-In addition, The Shira Pransky Foundation, an Israeli volunteer run non-profit, promotes these same objectives and provides some content and services to the website and other organizations.
+Shirapranskyproject.org is owned and operated by the Shira Pransky Project, a registered Israeli non-profit organization (#580544708).
+The website provides the Israeli English-speaking public with information about navigating the healthcare and support systems and highlights the activities of the Shira Pransky Project and other organizations promoting our objectives.